Libraries of signals for Boulder Opal

 To learn more about graph signals, please read their reference documentation.

-You can access the library of graph-independent signals via the namespace
+You can access the library of graph-independent signals through the

 The functions of this namespace return a

 Signal object, which contains the duration and shape of the signal.

 Signal object can then be discretized and sampled to obtain a series of points that would be appropriate to export to a quantum computing backend with a particular sampling rate or time step.